 Whereas property co-ownership is not in itself sufficient, the active, joint management of property may constitute a partnership; it is a matter of substance rather than form.
-The main advantage is tax transparency, while the main disadvantage is the unlimited liability of the partners.
+A main advantage from the perspective of tax-exempt or tax-advantaged investors is transparency for direct tax purposes (although a partnership is generally less tax efficient than a corporate from a transfer tax perspective), while the main disadvantage is the unlimited liability of the partners.